 As with AIC, KICo and KICu are both justified for large-sample maximum likelihood settings; however, asymptotic unbiasedness holds under more general assumptions for KICo and KICu than for AIC.
 KICo serves as an asymptotically unbiased estimator of KSD in settings where the distribution of the response is misspecified.
 The asymptotic unbiasedness of KICu holds when the candidate model set includes underfitted models.
 QKIC is a modification of KICo.
 In the development of QKIC, the likelihood is replaced by the quasi-likelihood.
 QKIC can be used as a model selection tool when generalized estimating equations, a quasi-likelihood-based method, are used for parameter estimation.
 We examine the performance of KICo, KICu, and QKIC relative to other relevant criteria in simulation experiments.
 We also apply QKIC in a model selection problem for a randomized clinical trial investigating the effect of antidepressants on the temporal course of disability after stroke.

 Generalized linear model, Kullback's symmetric divergence, Model selection

 xii, 114 pages

 Includes bibliographical references (pages 110-114).

 Copyright 2011 Laura Acion

 Acion, Cristina Laura.
-"Criteria for generalized linear model selection based on Kullback's symmetric divergence." dissertation, University of Iowa, 2011.
+"Criteria for generalized linear model selection based on Kullback's symmetric divergence."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.